dustywhite7/Econ8320/SlidesCode/11 - Dashboards.md

 ---

-### [Optional] Lab Today
+### Homework This Week

-Pick your favorite dataset from the semester, and create a dashboard that allows an imaginary user (or just yourself!) to interactively explore the data in at least two dimensions.
-Try including the following:
+Pick your favorite dataset.
+Using the data that you choose, incorporate three or more plotly  visuals of your data into a dashboard using the `dash` library from class this week.
+You need to provide the following:

-1. One plot that responds to inputs
+- Your code
-2. A slider
+- A one page explanation of your dashboard
-3. A dropdown menu
+- The dataset that you used

-4. Radio Buttons
+Submit through Canvas (Assignment 11)